microsoft/debug-adapter-protocol/specification.md

   /**
    * The type of the variable's value.
 Typically shown in the UI when hovering
    * over the value.
-   * This attribute should only be returned by a debug adapter if the client has
+   * This attribute should only be returned by a debug adapter if the
-   * passed the value true for the 'supportsVariableType' capability of the
-   * 'initialize' request.
+   * corresponding capability `supportsVariableType` is true.
    */
   type?: string;